 The National Association for Healthcare Quality (NAHQ) is the nation’s leading organization for healthcare quality professionals.
 Founded in 1976, NAHQ currently comprises more than 5,000 individual members and 100 institutional members.
 NAHQ provides information on quality resources, state associations, and a members-only section which includes access to the Journal for Healthcare Quality which members can both read on-line and earn CE credits.
 FAHQ is a State Affiliate of NAHQ.

 NCQA is a non-profit organization dedicated to improving health care quality.
-NCQA accredits and certifies a wide range of health care organizations, including health insurance plans (HEDIS), credentials verification organizations (CVO), health information products, physician organizations (PO), utilization management/credentialing and reviews special health care management programs for physician recognition in the areas of back pain management, diabetes, heart/stroke, and patient-centered medical home.
+NCQA accredits and certifies a wide range of health care organizations, including health insurance plans (HEDIS), credentials verification organizations (CVO), health information products, physician organizations (PO), utilization management/credentialing and reviews special health care management programs for physician recognition in back pain management by using the best cbd oil to reduce it.

 AHRQ’s National Quality Measures Clearinghouse is a public resource for summaries of evidence-based quality measures and measure sets.
 NQMC also hosts the HHS Measures Inventory.